-1. Makeup of the Committee.
+- 1. Makeup of the Committee.
 The Student Behavior Committee shall be composed of seven (7) members.
 Two members shall be faculty appointed by the president of the University upon nomination by the Personnel and Elections Committee of the Academic Senate.
 Two members shall be staff appointed by the president upon nomination by the vice president for student affairs.
-Three members shall be students appointed by the president upon nomination by the vice president of ASUU.
+Three members shall be students appointed by the president upon nomination by the vice president for student affairs, in consultation with the president of ASUU.
 At least one of the students shall be a graduate student.
 The president shall appoint three alternates to the Committee: one student, one faculty member, and one staff member.
 Student members shall serve staggered two-year terms.
 Faculty and staff members shall serve staggered three-year terms.
 The Committee chair shall be appointed by the president.
-The Student With the Student Code.

-2. Conflict of Interest.
+The Committee shall establish internal procedures consistent with the Student Code. - 2.
+Conflict of Interest.
 Upon written request of one of the parties or Committee members, the dean of students may excuse any member of the Committee if the dean determines that the member has a conflict of interest.
-The dean shall notify the appropriate alternate member (i.e., student, faculty member, or staff member) to replace the excused member.

-3. Proceedings Before the Committee.
+The dean shall notify the appropriate alternate member (i.e., student, faculty member, or staff member) to replace the excused member. - 3.
+Proceedings Before the Committee.
 When a timely complaint and response are filed, the Committee chair shall schedule a hearing date if:

-b.
-The Committee chair determines that a hearing is necessary or otherwise desirable to aid in the resolution of the issues; or c.
+- a.
+The documents raise material issues of disputed fact; - b.
+The Committee chair determines that a hearing is necessary or otherwise desirable to aid in the resolution of the issues; or - c.
 The possible sanctions against the responding student may include dismissal from the University, suspension from the University for longer than ten (10) business days, or revocation of the student's degree or certificate.